-Where there had been a safety incident we saw these were investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again in the future.
+Where there had been a safety incident these were investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again in the future.

 There were adequate systems for reviewing and investigating when things went wrong.
 The practice learned, and shared lessons identified themes and acted to improve safety in the practice.
-For example, when a faulty piece of equipment was identified the staff took immediate action to inform the manufacturer and alert the staff team.
-Any safety incidents were then fully discussed at the monthly staff meetings.